 So Hum meditation is a mantra meditation technique that symbolizes contemplation of your wandering mind into the mystery of life.

-So hum meditation is a mindfulness practice.
-Here, an individual focuses his realm of consciousness to a particular thought, object, or activity by chanting a Vedic mantra known as So hum.
-This method is used to train the wandering mind to a blissful and happy state.
+So hum meditation is a mantra based practice.
+Here, an individual focuses his realm of consciousness on a sound of a Vedic mantra known as So hum.
+By chanting this mantra you can train the wandering mind to a blissful and happy state.

 It is a habitual process to redirect your thoughts in more subtle and productive ways.
 So hum is a powerful mantra that has been proved to reduce stress, improve concentration, and boost immunity.